kstamatis/OAI-PMH-Harvester-for-ObjC/README.md

 Introduction
 ------------
-OAI-PMH Objective-C harvester is an Objective C wrapper over the OAI-PMH protocol (http://www.openarchives.org/OAI/openarchivesprotocol.html)
+OAI-PMH Objective-C harvester is an Objective C library/wrapper over the <a href="http://www.openarchives.org/OAI/openarchivesprotocol.html">OAI-PMH protocol</a>

 Installation
 ------------